Preparations for Quantum Computing in Hadron Physics: Particle-based encoding of Chromodynamics

 indeed

-The most efficient way to implement the symmetrization for more than two registers is to proceed in a stepwise fashion, assuming previously symmetrized $n-1$ registers and requiring the newly filled register to also be in a symmetric wavefunction with the remaining ones.
-For instance, the three particle symmetrizer needed upon adding a third particle is
+The most efficient way to implement the symmetrisation for more than two registers is to proceed in a stepwise fashion, assuming previously symmetrised $n-1$ registers and requiring the newly filled register to also be in a symmetric wavefunction with the remaining ones.
+Hence, the $n$-particle symmetriser\footnote{This symmetriser is not idempotent, but satisfies $S^2_{n\leftarrow n-1} = \sqrt{n}\ S_{n\leftarrow n-1}$ instead.}